 This workshop will focus on exploring the awareness, knowledge and skills required by instructors and faculty in their central roles as educators in transforming higher education through teaching and research.
 During the session participants will explore recommendations related to multicultural competence in research and teaching, curricular transformation, and assessment.
 (PDDI04)

 Elective sessions are offered to provide an opportunity for faculty, administrators, and staff to explore specific areas of interest or gaps in understanding in an effort to deepen specialized knowledge in this professional development experience.
 Certificate Electives are developed in collaboration with academic and administrative departments on campus, as well as community organizations that specialize in areas that incorporate diversity and inclusion strategies.
 In addition to Certificate Electives, there are also Additional Electives located on and off campus.
-These additional electives include the Social Justice Ally Training, Seminole Allies and Safe Zone sessions, as well as attending professional conferences and various community speakers and training workshops that cover topics that include diversity and/or inclusion themes.
-Similar to Core sessions, you must complete three (3) Elective sessions towards completion of the Certificate.ADA: Understanding the Americans with Disabilities Act: Learn how to navigate through the minefields of employment law by examining issues related to Disability Law at the Federal, State, and University Policy level.
+These additional electives include the Social Justice Ally Training, as well as attending professional conferences and various community speakers and training workshops that cover topics that include diversity and/or inclusion themes.
+Additional Electives require the submission of a non-certificate elective form located in the D&I Intro & Overview Course Materials.ADA: Understanding the Americans with Disabilities Act: Learn how to navigate through the minefields of employment law by examining issues related to Disability Law at the Federal, State, and University Policy level.
 Participants will gain an understanding of the requirements of the Americans with Disabilities Act and what constitutes discrimination against a person with a disability.
-(COADA2)
+(COADA2 or COADAO)